blenessy/snp-guard/README.md

 - `guest-vm` : Scripts to create new VMs and to convert the VM disks for usage with the [integrity-only](#run-integrity-only-workflow) or [encrypted](#run-encrypted-workflow) workflows
 - `initramfs` : Custom initramfs that is used by SNPGuard to transition to the rich Linux environment
 - `snp-builder` : Scripts for building SEV-SNP dependencies from scratch
-- `tools` : Server and client binaries to fetch the attestation report inside the VM and to verify it on the host

 ## Install dependencies